ISG-Siegen/emers/readme.md

 EMERS reads and logs energy readings from smart plugs, organizes them based on the associated research experiment, provides a user interface to monitor and analyze measurements, and creates a standardized, automated report to share with the community.

+A demo video that showcases the installation and usage of EMERS is available on [Youtube](https://code.isg.beel.org/emers).

 ## Features